Best Cheap Health Insurance in Kansas (2025)

 - What it is: This discount is called a subsidy, and it's available for people with low incomes.

-- How to qualify: You have to make between $15,060 and $60,240 per year as a single person to qualify.
+- How to qualify: You have to make between $15,060 and $60,240 per year as an individual to qualify.
 If you're a couple, the range is $20,440 to $81,760 per year.
 Families of four can qualify if they make between $31,200 and $124,800 per year.

 - How to use: You can use a subsidy to lower the cost of a Bronze, Silver or Gold plan from any company in Kansas.
 Subsidies can't be used on Catastrophic plans.
 And if you qualify for Medicaid because of your income, you can't get subsidies.